 All that exploring got you hungry?
 Then you’re in luck in Arrowtown.
 Slow Cuts serves amazing pub food and also local craft beer from Lake and Wood Brew Co.
 Sit outside and enjoy the sun with a beer in hand.
-Or, for something a little fancier find The Blue Door on the back alley of town for a more intimate experience by the fire.
+Or, for something a little fancier find The Blue Door in the back alley of town for a more intimate experience by the fire.
 They also have live music most nights so it’s the place to be once the sun goes down.

 Recommended by Daniel from Destinationless Travel

-One of the best small towns on the South Islands east coast
+One of the best small towns on the South Islands’ east coast

 Akaroa is a small town on the shores of Banks Peninsula, Canterbury, and is an approximate 1 and a half-hour drive from Christchurch along State Highway 75, and is also accessible by a 2-hour coach journey – departing daily at 9 am from the Central Bus Station in Christchurch.

-The town is famous for its 19th century British and French architecture, making it a unique town to visit in New Zealand.
+The town is famous for its 19th-century British and French architecture, making it a unique town to visit in New Zealand.
 Akaroa, meaning ‘Long Harbour’ in Maori, is a traditional stop-off point for ocean-line cruisers and for good reason.

-With endless hills and rocky coves, Banks Peninsula is one of New Zealand’s most unique landforms and Akaroa is right at the very heart of that.
+With endless hills and rocky coves, the Banks Peninsula is one of New Zealand’s most unique landforms and Akaroa is right at the very heart of that.